-Continuing efforts will go towards modifying the synthesizer to reason with simpler implementations and extensive testing, most likely with string libraries and other data structures.
+Continuing work involves the creation of a most general client for a given program to verify package equivalence.
+Additionally, efforts will go towards modifying the synthesizer to reason with simpler implementations and extensive testing, possibly with string libraries.
 Future work could potentially include modifications to the compiler in order to allow it to deduce which package implementation is most efficient for a given usage instance.